FutureAxel/TaskList/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.

+It is a list of tasks to do, and you can edit it.
+It is not connected to a DB, but it simulates that, so you can add, remove, or edit a task.

+It was made during the Argentina Programa course, which was a full stack one.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.